Kleidium/companionLeveler/README.md

 Spell Learning is also available.
 Whenever an NPC trains a school of magic, the NPC rolls to learn a spell of that school (50% chance configurable), chosen from a table of spells that grows larger with greater skill.
 (Apprentice spells at 25+, Journeyman at 50+, Expert at 75+ and Master at 100+)

 NPC Abilities are now here.
 All vanilla classes and some classes from Danae's Ahead of the Classes﻿ have abilities.
 Abilities are learned every 5 levels, and are based on the class your companion is training as at that 5th level.
 Each class only has one ability to learn, so don't be afraid to mix and match abilities!
-There are 110 abilities in total.</details>
+There are over 140 NPC Abilities.</details>